mukeshpatil76/mukeshpatil76/README.md

 - 💞️ I’m looking to collaborate on open source projects
 - 🌱  I'm on track for learning more about Artificial Intelligence
 - ✍️  In my free time, I play football, workout, teach and pursue writing as my hobbies
-- 💬  Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!
+- 💬  Feel free to reach out to me for general discussions on the aforementioned topics!

 🛠  Tech Stack
 - Python  Java  Django  Bootstrap